-Hanging high up on a wall in the third gallery, the mission badge for Apollo 15 illustrates how harmoniously Emilio, a fighter pilot in WWII, merged aviation and design.
-Below the badge, rise mannequins, some dressed in luscious velvet dresses, others in beaded dresses, designs by Matthew Williamson and Peter Dundas, but also in Emilio Pucci’s trademark chiffon dress that is as airy as the light that comes from the window.
+Hanging high up on a wall in the third gallery, the mission badge for Apollo 15 reflects how harmoniously Emilio, a fighter pilot in WWII, merged aviation and design.
+Below the badge, mannequins pose.
+Some are dressed in luscious velvet dresses, others in beaded dresses, designs by Matthew Williamson and Peter Dundas, and one in Emilio Pucci’s trademark chiffon dress that is as airy as the light that comes from the window.
 More pieces are stored in the oak closets like precious gemstones.
 “Very often when I talk about Pucci, I say whatever you say is right.
 You say it’s print, yes.
 It’s solid, yes.
 It’s fashion, yes.
 It’s classic, yes.
 For me it goes back to my father’s personality and the way he could adapt to different realities.”

 Laudomia’s goal is not only to preserve her father’s legacy, but to create the new.
-Next to the installation is a talent center with big drawing tables that serves as a studio.
-There, LVMH, which acquired 67% of Emilio Pucci in 2000, organized Les Journées Particulières, an open house weekend initiative for all its brands where experienced artisans showcase their savoir-faire to the public.
+Next to the installation is a talent center that serves as a studio with big drawing tables where LVMH, which acquired 67% of Emilio Pucci in 2000, organized Les Journées Particulières, an open house weekend initiative for all its brands where experienced artisans showcase their savoir-faire to the public.
 “We had print design and pattern making, with approximately 2500 visitors.”
 Les Journées Particulières occurs only every two years, but every year students from Polimoda (Florence), ECAL (Lausanne) and Central Saint Martins (London) are invited to see the archives and, inspired by those, to come up with new ideas.
 “At one point I was wondering, is it interesting only for me, the archives?
 Is it passé?
 Is it museum stuff?
 So the only way to get a clear answer was to go to the very young and see what they would tell me… and there I realized that the archives are relevant not only for me, but for a creative group of people.
 We found young talent who now work for us.”
-Some of the prototypes are on display such as a Pucci skateboard or an interactive scarf designed by former ECAL student Pauline Saglio that lights up and plays a melodic tune.
+Some of the prototypes are on display such as a Pucci skateboard or an interactive scarf, designed by former ECAL student Pauline Saglio, that lights up and plays a melodic tune.

 This tune becomes the soundtrack for a strip of black and white photos on the wall across from the interactive scarf.
 Like a short film, the strip tells the story of the Florentine house in one glance.
 It starts with a picture of her father leading the Calcio Storico parade.
 “He did this three times a year.
 It’s a kind of rugby dressed in costumes from the Renaissance.
 It’s hilarious!”
 Another picture shows an elegant outing to the theater with his wife, followed by a photo of him in boots.
 “Many years ago, there was a big flood that hit our workshops.
 And there you see him washing his fabrics.
 Today we have lost the capacity of doing everything, no matter how important you are.”
 More pictures show his political speeches, the glamorous shows, him with his daughter, and, ending the series, the Marchese in older age.
 “A classical man that had all that life and creativity.”